Vipin Singh Parmar: Legislative career

 Elected to the State Legislative Assembly in 1998, Vipin Singh Parmar has proven his mettle over the years.
 His constituents re-elected him in 2007 and again in December 2017.
 During his tenure as a legislator, Parmar assumed the significant responsibility of Health Minister.
 In this capacity, he oversaw portfolios related to Medical Education, Ayurveda, and Science and Technology from 27 December 2017 to February 2020.

 One of the pivotal chapters of Parmar's political career unfolded when he assumed the prestigious position of Speaker in the Himachal Pradesh Vidhan Sabha on 26 February 2020, holding the role until December 2022.

 In the 2022 legislative elections, Vipin Singh Parmar secured his fourth consecutive term as a Member of the State Legislative Assembly.
 Acknowledging his experience and leadership, he was nominated as a Member of various vital committees, including Public Undertakings, Member Amenities, Business Advisory, and e-Governance-cum-General Purposes Committees.

 Interests and hobbies

 Beyond the realm of politics, Vipin Singh Parmar finds solace and enjoyment in reading, writing, and music.
-These pursuits reflect his intellectual curiosity and a balanced approach to life.